Hbvsa/hbvsa.github.io/_pages/about.md

 ## Master Thesis - Deep Learning project to extract correlation between genetic factors and disease

 For my master thesis I implementated a deep learning model to extract correlations between genetic information and diseases in datasets with low feature-target correlation.
 In some datasets, each individual feature shows no correlation with the target variable when considered in isolation.
-However, the correlation emerges only through non-linear interactions among multiple features.
+However, the correlation does emerge through non-linear interactions among multiple features.
 This characteristic makes the problem particularly challenging to model.
 Check [Master Thesis](https://hbvsa.github.io/master_thesis/) for more information.

 ## Deep learning projects